 When the tables aren’t front and center, they tuck along the wall to be used in my daily writing and recipe work.

 But wait!
 There’s more!
-A new south facing window in installed for me by Duncan while I am in Ireland.
+A new south facing window in installed for me by my son while I am in Ireland.
 I know this view has always been there, and it thrills me to have it, and all the extra light it provides.

 I totally feel like I live in House Beautiful.
 Would you guess that most everything in the picture is from second hand stores and yard sales?